thecodinghive/dmz-basecamp-2020/README.md

 # dmz-basecamp-2020

-Welcome to Basecamp 2020 - AI 101 Workshop
+Welcome to Basecamp 2020 - AI 101 Workshop - August 8 2020

 Please find below a description of the folders and their content: